Skip to content

 Together, these resources address recurring challenges faced by public health officials and community partners surrounding PFAS.
 They are intended to support the practical work of communicating risk and managing private well sampling, particularly in situations where information is incomplete, timelines are tight, and community concern is high.

 “In situations like these, people aren’t just looking for data.
-They’re looking for clarity and guidance,” says Anya Jeninga-Nehls, Extension Emerging Contaminants Outreach Specialist.
+They’re looking for clarity and guidance on how to respond,” says Anya Jeninga-Nehls, Extension Emerging Contaminants Outreach Specialist.
 “These tools are meant to support the people doing this work every day and help make a challenging process a little more manageable for everyone involved.”

 The PFAS in Drinking Water Communication Guide and the PFAS Private Well Evaluation Toolkit serve as free, evidence-based tools to help communities move from confusion to clarity.